Vodkashot28/CosmicVoyage/replit.md

 The frontend is built as a component-based application using React 18 with TypeScript.
 It leverages React Three Fiber and React Three Drei for declarative 3D rendering, creating a full-viewport 3D canvas with overlaid UI components.
 Radix UI provides accessible interface primitives, and Tailwind CSS is used for styling with custom space-themed design tokens.
 Vite serves as the build tool, ensuring a fast development experience.

 **Authentication**: Uses **TONCONNECT** for wallet-based authentication - simple, no username/password required.
-Players connect their TON wallet and start playing immediately.
+Players connect their TON wallet, verify their email, and start playing immediately.

 **State Management**: Zustand stores for game progression (`useSolarSystem`), audio controls (`useAudio`), game phases (`useGame`), game balance (`useGameBalance`), and referral tracking (`useReferral`), with persistence for game progress.